gyorilab/emmaa/doc/dashboard/model_queries.rst

 Open Search Queries
 -------------------

-This tab allows to submit queries and view the results for open search queries that involve finding mechanistic paths upstream or downstream of entity of interest.
-Similarly to static queries, open search queries are run against four model types: PySB, PyBEL, signed graph, and unsigned graph.
+This tab allows submitting and viewing the results of open search queries that involve finding mechanistic paths upstream or downstream of an entity of interest.
+Similar to static queries, open search queries are run against four model types: PySB, PyBEL, signed graph, and unsigned graph.

 Submitting a Query